By Steve Goodman

 In Western medicine, typical treatment for sinusitis is the prescription of antihistamines or antibiotics that may relieve the symptoms, but do little to get at the cause of the condition.
 Traditional Chinese medicine (TCM) has been effectively treating sinusitis naturally for centuries with herbal and acupuncture modalities.

 Sinusitis in many individuals tends to become a chronic condition.
 The reason is that after each recurring infection, most methods of treatment fail to drain the sinus cavities completely of mucus and discharge.
 This creates an ongoing pattern of infection after infection.
-Continually treating the infections with antibiotics can weaken the immune system, causing further problems.
+Continually treating the infections with antibiotics can weaken the immune system, casing further problems.
 TCM modalities can break this pattern, and are actually designed to boost, not damage, the body’s immune response.

+In TCM, sinusitis is the result usually of a wind pathogen, wind cold or wind heat, that has entered and concentrated in the head.
 Acupuncture can be very effective in opening up the nasal passages, and allowing patients with sinusitis to breathe more easily.
 The most common acupuncture point for sinusitis is the Bitong point, which literally means "opening up the nose."

 Once the sinus infection has been cleared, to prevent recurrence the patient is given treatment to strengthen Spleen Qi.
 Strong spleen Qi prevents the build up of mucous and improves the immune system overall, preventing colds and other infections which can lead to sinusitis.